Integrating Islamic Principles and Modern Counseling Approaches in Managing Family Crises: Evidence from Northwestern Nigeria

 https://doi.org/10.64529/f6mapp78Keywords:

-Islamic principles, Family crisis management, Counseling approaches, Blended model, Northwestern NigeriaAbstract
+Family crisis management, Islamic principles, Modern counseling, Integrative model, Northwestern NigeriaAbstract

 References